jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 If we want the first finger to play the bass note, it's also possible to grip with `1xx444`.

-**Practice E minor shapes with secondary chords in the key of C major:**
+**Practice the E minor shape with secondary chords in the key of C major:**

 | 6th string root on fret | Note | E shape  | Chord |
 |:-----------------------:|:----:|:--------:|:-----:|